(kan'' a gli floe' zin)

 - tell your doctor and pharmacist if you are allergic to canagliflozin, any other medications, or any of the ingredients in canagliflozin tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: angiotensin-converting enzyme (ACE) inhibitors such as benazepril (Lotensin), captopril (Capoten), enalapril (Vasotec), fosinopril (Monopril), lisinopril (Prinivil, Zestril), moexipril (Univasc), perindopril (Aceon), quinapril (Accupril), ramipril (Altace), and trandolapril (Mavik); angiotensin receptor blockers such as azilsartan (Edarbi), candesartan (Atacand), eprosartan (Teveten), irbesartan (Avapro), losartan (Cozaar), olmesartan (Benicar), telmisartan (Micardis), and valsartan (Diovan); digoxin (Lanoxin); diuretics ('water pills'); phenobarbital; phenytoin (Dilantin, Phenytek); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); and ritonavir (Norvir, in Kaletra).
+Be sure to mention any of the following: angiotensin-converting enzyme (ACE) inhibitors such as benazepril (Lotensin, in Lotrel), captopril, enalapril (Vasotec, in Vaseretic), fosinopril, lisinopril (in Prinzide, in Zestoretic), moexipril (Univasc, in Uniretic), perindopril (Aceon, in Prestalia), quinapril (Accupril, in Accuretic, in Quinaretic), ramipril (Altace), and trandolapril (Mavik, in Tarka); angiotensin receptor blockers such as azilsartan (Edarbi, in Edarbyclor), candesartan (Atacand, in Atacand HCT), eprosartan (Teveten), irbesartan (Avapro, in Avalide), losartan (Cozaar, in Hyzaar), olmesartan (Benicar, in Azor, in Benicar HCT), telmisartan (Micardis, in Micardis HCT, in Twynsta), and valsartan (Diovan, in Diovan HCT, in Exforge); digoxin (Lanoxin); diuretics ('water pills'); phenobarbital; phenytoin (Dilantin, Phenytek); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); and ritonavir (Norvir, in Kaletra).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you are on dialysis and if you have or have ever had kidney disease.
 Your doctor may tell you not to take canagliflozin.

-- tell your doctor if you are on a low sodium diet or have or have ever had low blood pressure, yeast infections in the genital area, or liver disease.
-If you are male, tell your doctor if you have never been circumcised,
+- tell your doctor if you regularly drink alcohol or sometimes drink large amounts of alcohol in a short time (binge drinking), or are on a low sodium diet.
+Also, tell your doctor if you have or have ever had low blood pressure, pancreatic disease including pancreatitis (swelling of the pancreas) or have had surgery on your pancreas, yeast infections in the genital area, osteoporosis (a condition in which the bones become thin and weak and break easily), or liver disease.
+If you are male, tell your doctor if you have never been circumcised.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking canagliflozin, call your doctor.